 Fragrance | Scensorium

-I had my first workshop with Mandy Aftel, and have since been self taught.
+I had my first workshop with Mandy Aftel, where I have since returned and was trained in her method in 2019 to teach natural perfumery.
+Otherwise I have since been completely self taught.
 I shared my scent project at the Institute of Art & Olfaction’s AIX Scent Fair at the Hammer Museum in 2016, and this fragrance was reviewed and enjoyed by Luca Turin.
-In 2018 I gave a workshop to artists on how to use scent in their art practice, and I’ve most recently done an artist talk for designers at Nike during their Scent Week.
+In 2018 I gave a workshop to artists on how to use scent in their art practice, and have worked with businesses on various scent projects.
+In 2019 I was on a panel on American Perfumery at the Exscence Festival in Milan, Italy.
+I give talks and hold workshops with design professionals and community organizations, and am a presenter for Portland Design Week 2020.

 In 2017 I received the Perfumed Plume Award for writing about the use of scent as an art medium, and was nominated again in 2018 for an essay I wrote about the issues of copyright in fragrance, and the need for radical knowledge sharing in this art practice.
 My approach to scent is unique in that I am interested in asking questions about major assumptions we as Westerners bring to the table about scent, and I see scent as a tool, not a product per say.
 I do collaborations with other artists, and non-artists, all with the intention of bringing new perspectives to scent making and consumption.